tbogdala/woolydart/README.md

 ## Features

 * Simple high-level Dart class to use for text generation (`LlamaModel`).
-* Basic samplers of llama.cpp, including: temp, top-k, top-p, min-p, tail free sampling, locally typical sampling, mirostat.
+* Basic samplers of llama.cpp, including: temp, top-k, top-p, min-p, tail free sampling, locally typical sampling, mirostat, dynamic temperature, DRY and XTC.
 * Support for llama.cpp's BNF-like grammar rules for sampling.
 * Ability to cache the processed prompt data in memory so that it can be reused to speed up regeneration using the exact same prompt.
 Additionally, the processed prompt and predicted tokens can cache the model state after prediction as well so that it may be resumed quickly.

 ## Build notes